desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

       Qualtrics.SurveyEngine.setEmbeddedData('movie1_time_vector', current_time_vector);
       canvas.text(350, 200, "Ok, you are done with this page.").attr({ "font-size": 24 });
       canvas.text(350, 240, "Please click the blue arrow to proceed!").attr({ "font-size": 24 });
+      // enables the next button on the page that.enableNextButton();
     }, DURATION_OF_VIDEO_IN_MILLISECONDS);
   };